Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 "Wisdom Council"

 Dear Regens, I wish to decend to the economic level to tend to the networks roots.
-I seek your advice on how to legitimatly hand over this evolving governance call to better stewards than myself - as a degen in these .
+As a degen in these lands I consider myself to be an epistemic tresspasser amongst you.
+I seek your advice as to how this governance call should be handed off with care.